 2. A subject in Scandinavian history: Rethinking the Viking Age

-An advanced topic in the history and civilisation of Scandinavia in the Viking Age, and of Scandinavian expansion, except in so far as that is included in Papers 1 and 4of Part I or Papers 1 and 4of Part II.
-Students will be required to use primary sources in the original language or in translation.
+An advanced topic in the history and culture of Denmark, Norway, and Sweden in the Viking Age, including the westward expansion to the North Atlantic and the eastward expansion to Russia and Ukraine.
+Candidates will be required to use primary sources in the original languages or in translation.

 Our understanding of the Viking Age and the Viking world—from Vinland in the West to Baghdad in the East—is changing rapidly thanks to new archaeological discoveries, new theoretical perspectives, and new historical frameworks.
 Yet one thing that has not changed is a personal investment in or identification with the subject of study, and just as nationalism (for example) shaped earlier understandings of the Viking Age, so too identity politics and feminism (for example) might be shaping our understanding of the Viking Age now.
 This course scrutinizes aspects of the Viking Age that are hotly debated today, and through rigorous source criticism, fully informed historical scholarship, multi-disciplinary evidence, and interrogation of the premises of contemporary theory, reaches independent and solidly grounded evaluations of the historical plausibility and significance of the debated phenomena.
 The course builds upon the historical background acquired by students who have taken Part I, Paper 2 ‘Scandinavian history in the Viking Age’, but that paper is not necessarily a prerequisite for this course, provided that the novice is willing to work hard.